 Flexible, breathable and comfortable.
 Heavy-duty, heat-resistant silicone protects up to 450 degrees Fahrenheit.
 Nonskid, textured palms.
 Quilted cotton lining.
-Come in long and standard length black, long and standard length red, standard blue, standard gray, standard turquoise.
+Comes in long and standard length in black or red.
+Blue, gray, and turquoise come in standard length only.

 Not machine washable.

 The 13-inch length extends up the wrist for added protection.
 Diamond-bump pattern on the silicone surface helps dissipate heat while still sealing off the skin completely and provides extra grip.
 The gloves are machine-washable construction, including the fabric inner lining.

 They come in only one size, which some find tight and others loose.
 Some color options are more expensive than others.